Crissium/SilverDict/README.md

 - [X] Ignore diacritics when searching
 - [X] Ignore case when searching
 - [ ] GoldenDict-like morphology support (walks -> walk) and spelling check (fuzzy-search, that is, malarky -> malady, Malaya, malarkey, Malay, Mala, Maalox, Malcolm)
+- [ ] Add the ability to set sources for automatic indexing, i.e. dictionaries put into the specified directories will be automatically added

 Morphology dictionaries would require the user to specify the language, so we may need to add a new 'language(s)' field to the dictionary metadata.